trimstray/mkchain/README.md

 - **not found intermediate certificate**

   The chain was **not created correctly**.
 Most often it contains only the server certificate in the output file.

+- **not found identity (end-user, server) certificate**

+  The chain was not created - the server certificate is required for the chain to be created correctly.

+## The correct certificates chain

+The correct chain should consist of a **server certificate** (it is necessary to generate the correct chain) and at least one **intermediate certificate**.
+The lack of a root certificate is not an error (see chapter above).

 ## Logging